 It’s impossible to miss the arrival of fall, as the air becomes crisp and the trees change their leaves into bright, festive colors.
 The clear blue sky and fall foliage can be seen in both mountains and cities.
 One of the most popular places to take in this natural splendor is at Naejangsan National Park, located in Jeongeup, Jeollabuk-do.
-There are so many beautiful spots it can be easy to miss some of them.
+There are so many beautiful spots that it can be easy to miss some of them.
 To enjoy all Naejangsan National Park has to offer, be sure to follow our helpful guide!

 Upon arriving at Naejangsan National Park, the first thing to enjoy is the maple tree tunnel!
 The maple trees lining both sides of the road create a long archway you must pass through when entering and exiting the park.
 You can take in the beautiful pathway on foot or hop on the shuttle bus, which goes all the way to the ticketing booth for Naejangsan Cable Car.
 To enjoy both, take the bus in and then walk out.

-The fleeting nature of fall foliage makes planning a trip quite tricky; Naejangsan tends to start changing colors around late October.
+The fleeting nature of fall foliage makes planning a trip quite tricky; Naejangsan tends to start changing colors around mid-October.
 It reaches its peak in early November before fading out around the middle of the month.
 Because the park is very famous among Koreans, who generally can only travel on weekends, we recommend visiting on a weekday if possible.
 If you must visit on a weekend, try to get an early start to beat the crowds!

 The best way to get an overhead shot of the mountainside is by riding Naejangsan Cable Car.
 Both one-way and round-trip tickets are available but many tourists choose to ride up and then walk down.